ukcs485gSpring23/sip-wjyyang24/README.md

 What features were added by you, this should be descriptions of features added from the [Code](https://uk.instructure.com/courses/2030626/assignments/11151475) and [Demo](https://uk.instructure.com/courses/2030626/assignments/11151413) parts of the final.
 Feel free to add any figures that may help describe a feature.
 Note that there should be information here about how the OCKTask/OCKHealthTask's and OCKCarePlan's you added pertain to your app.
 -->
 ## Contributions/Features
+- Featured Tip View with link to tips on forming habits
+- Daily Sleep Amount and Quality Check-in
+- Daily Water Consumption Goals
+- Basic Beginner Workout Plan with 3 sets of exercises
+- Diet Goals for consuming important food groups
+- Encouragement to eat breakfast daily
+- Reminders to move and stretch
+- Step, Heart Rate, and Stair Trackers
+- Informative Card on planning your day
+- Sugary Drink Tracker
+- Insights View showing data on all aforementioned tasks
+- Full Contacts View with search and adding capabilities
+- Profile View with capabilities to edit user info and profile picture
+- Users can add their own tasks (CareKit and HealthKit)
+- 4 Care Plans to help organize tasks

 ## Final Checklist
 <!--